The Aachen Cathedral, also known as St Mary’s Church, is the bishop’s church and, next to the town hall, the city’s most significant landmark.

 From 936 to 1531, the cathedral was the coronation site of Roman-German kings.
 Today it is a bishop’s see and place of pilgrimage.
 Since 1930 it serves as a cathedral.

 The main entrance is a 4.3-ton bronze door, the Wolf’s Door, cast around 800 in Aachen.
 One of the joints is still an original 1200-year-old ball bearing!

 However, one usually enters the Aachen Cathedral via a side entrance.
-In the vestibule, is a bronze she-wolf, dating back to the 3rd century BC.
-The byzantine style she-wolf originates from Rome.
+In the vestibule, is a bronze she-bear, dating back to the 3rd century BC.
+The byzantine style she-bear originates from Rome.

 Together with the lion’s heads on the entrance door, they show the will of Charlemagne from Aachen to create a second Rome and a new Roman Empire.

 Then you enter the central area, the octagon with a dome height of 31 m and a two-story perimeter colonnade.
 The ideal dimensions of the octagon are based on the dimensions of ancient Jerusalem.